-As night drew near, I ventured out of the tree-line onto a vast open plateau.
-A carpet of spongy moss, soft under my steps, filling the space between my toes, was luring me forth, to rest.
-The wilderness entices abundantly, when weary eyes seek, with spared captiousness, a place to ease off weightful legs and lumbering feet; when days are measured by a laden heart and a soul lulled by miles underfoot.
+As the early forest night drew near, I ventured out onto a vast open plateau.
+A carpet of spongy moss, soft under my steps, filling the space between my toes, was luring me forth to rest.
+The wilderness entices abundantly when weary eyes seek a place to ease off weightful legs and lumbering feet; when days are measured by a laden heart and a soul lulled by miles underfoot.

-Ahead, a thick circle of trees loomed, darkening the horizon, as the iris to an eye.
-My heart grew tense.
-I knew this at once to be forbidden land, festering like a wound on the flank of the earth.
-Life seldom pierces through a such barren rock bed as lay before me, but when an evil will inhabits it.
-Driving its roots like rusty nails down into the dry infertile ground, shattering stone, seeking to draw blood from the innermost layers of the earth’s flesh.
+Alas, life seldom pierces through such barren bedrock as lay before me but when evil will inhabits it—driving its roots like crooked nails down into the dry infertile ground, shattering stone to draw blood from the innermost layers of the earth’s flesh.

-Many a Woodsman has wandered their way into woods such as these, only to return, if at all they returned, broken and with fear permanently cleaved into their mind and soul.
-The dark thick sap that lurks, thumping, trickling sparse beneath the overlaid shards of bark, carving its way ever deeper through the hardwood of their soul.
+Many a Woodsman has wandered his wayward way into a foreboding forest, only to return—if at all they returned—broken and with fear permanently hacked into their mind and soul.
+Felled.
+Splintered.
+Lost.
+The dark sap that now lurks, thumping, pulsing, trickling beneath the bark of their forbearance, carving its way ever deeper through the hardwood of their soul.
+To weaken.
+To rot.

 Approaching the lake, the sombre iris loomed large at the centre of the eye.
-A sudden surge of vigour, or fight, took a hold of me, fending off the tiredness in my limbs.
-Impelling me onward, as fiercely as fright would see me flee.
-I recall the moon rising above the tree-line, a streaming draft drawing my fogged breath away and forth into the sombre woods, and a minacious silence that withdrew all sounds but a faint ringing in my ear.
+A sudden surge of vigour, a fierceness, took a hold of me at the sight, fending off the exhaustion in my limbs.
+Overriding my every instinct.
+Impelling me onward, as persuasive as fright would have made me flee.
+I recall the moon rising above the tree-line, then.
+A streaming draft drawing my fogged breath away and forth into the sombre woods.
+And a silence that withdrew all sounds but a faint ringing in my ear.
 At which point had I circled the lake, I could not have said.
 Nor cared.
 My chest became a hollow chamber amplifying the raucous of my heart.
 All else vanished out of focus, vague and secondary.

-Drawn by this force unknown, I found myself edging closer, closer and closer still, and by no scheme of my own; until the edge of the woods was but a few yards away, and then afoot.
-Scrawny branches, like so many frail and bony limbs, interwoven with one another, were drawn into a tightly knit gate, that obscured the impenetrable darkness within.
+Drawn by this force unknown, I found myself edging closer, closer and closer still, and by no device of my own; until the edge of the woods was but a few yards away, and then afoot.
+Scrawny branches, like so many frail and bony limbs knotted, interwoven into a tightly knit gate, that obscured the impenetrable darkness beyond.

-An outreached branch harbouring life at its tip, captured my affinity.
-A single leaf, dancing simply, outstretched as though in flight from the inhospitable forest, contrasted so dearly with its lifeless surroundings of ivory branches and black earth.
+A branch reached for me, a dancing leaf at its tip, captured my affinity.
+A single leaf, dancing simply, outstretched as though in flight from the inhospitable forest, phthalo green contrasting so dearly with its lifeless surroundings of ivory branches and black earth.
 I knelt by it.
 I felt compelled to reach out.
-My actions came to me by instinct alone and so I thought not to question their origin.
+My actions arose from intuition, and so I thought not to question their origin.
 What other compass has a Woodsman to wade into the vast unknown world?
 The leaf, twisted and squirmed before my approaching hand.
-Its reaction startled me to a standstill, and I looked on as it promptly withdrew back into the trees, wilting as it went.
+Its reaction startled me into a standstill.
+As I looked on, pity in my heart, it promptly withdrew back into the trees, wilting as it went.
 Intuition, again, guided my movements; I leaned forth slowly, as to a wounded creature, and gently extended my hand towards it again.

 Much too late, as though witness to the event rather that unwitting victim, I awakened to the madness that besieged me.
 I took a step back in alarm, snapping the hypnosis ensnarling me, hoping beyond hope to yet escape the cold horror of this surreality.
-Backing away, I did not get far before my back struck a tangled wall of brush and branches.
+Backing away, I did not get far before my back struck a tangled wall of brush and brambles.
 Needles and thorns were tearing at my skin through the fabric of my clothes.
 Darkness fell, opaque as ink.

 The forbidden forest had drawn blood, there would be no turning back.